Length extension attack: Example

 This message includes all of the padding that was appended to the original message inside of the hash function before their payload (in this case, a 0x80 followed by a number of 0x00s and a message length, 0x228 = 552 = (14+55)*8, which is the length of the key plus the original message, appended at the end).
 The attacker knows that the state behind the hashed key/message pair for the original message is identical to that of new message up to the final "&."
-The attacker also knows the hash digest at this point, which means he knows the internal state of the hashing function at that point.
+The attacker also knows the hash digest at this point, which means they know the internal state of the hashing function at that point.
 It is then trivial to initialize a hashing algorithm at that point, input the last few characters, and generate a new digest which can sign his new message without the original key.